ansellim/heartfailure/README.md

 ### Modeling

 The predictive modeling part of the codebase is split into two parts: the machine learning approach and the deep learning approach.
 The machine learning (ML) approach is in the `ml` folder whereas the deep learning (DL) approach is in the `neural` folder.

 #### Run the ML workflow

 * Main script can be found in ml/main.py to run entire workflow
 * Data dependencies should be available in
   1. ml/datasets
   2. pre-processing/dataset_lemma_avg_v3

 #### Run the DL workflow

 The code for running the deep learning approach is in the `neural` folder.

+Important instruction for `simple_RNN.py`: Prior to running this code, you should have downloaded a FastText model for Clinical Notes from the OneDrive or Google Drive link located at this Github
+repository: https://github.com/kexinhuang12345/clinicalBERT#gensim-word2vec-and-fasttext-models.
+Please ensure that this model is downloaded into the `./neural` subdirectory.